Create an Interactive 3D Presentation with Cesium Stories

 Try zooming in to any of the red spots in the city to see this metadata:

-Once you find an interesting view you’d like to save, you can click New Slide.
+Once you find an interesting view you’d like to save, you can create a new map slide.
 This will save the current view into the newly created slide.

 Hiding and showing assets